 Academic Progress Policy

-Students at Green River College are required to maintain Satisfactory Academic Progress in order to receive financial aid.
+Students at Green River College are required to maintain Satisfactory Academic Progress in order to be eligible for aid and receive financial aid.
 This policy defines what is meant by satisfactory academic progress.
 The college will look at all attempted credits regardless of the source of tuition payment.
-The Financial Aid Office is not allowed to recognize grade forgiveness.
-Should you have questions about this policy and how it pertains to you, please contact the Financial Aid Office.
+Per the United States Department of Education policy, the Financial Aid Office is not allowed to recognize grade forgiveness.

-Green River’s policy consists of three basic requirements, which are:
+Green River's policy consists of three basic requirements:

-- QUALITY - Students must maintain a minimum grade point average (GPA) of 2.0 each quarter.
-Students are also required to have a minimum cumulative GPA of 2.0 at the end of the second academic year (six quarters) and thereafter regardless of enrollment level.
-Certificate programs must maintain a cumulative 2.0 GPA consistent with the requirements for graduation.
+- GRADE POINT AVERAGE: Students are expected to maintain a minimum grade point average of 2.0 each quarter.
+Students are also required to have a minimum cumulative GPA of 2.0 at the end of the second academic year (six quarters) and thereafter regardless of their enrollment level; i.e., the number of credits for which a student has registered.

-- TIME FRAME - Students will have time limits for completing their programs of study.
-Students can be considered for financial aid for the equivalent of 150% of a program's length which includes all attempted college level credits.
+- MAXIMUM TIMEFRAME: Students will have time limits for completing their programs of study.
+Students can be considered eligible for financial aid for the equivalent of 150 percent of a program's length which includes all attempted college level credits.
 "Program" includes all pre-requisites, any changes in degrees or certificates and transfer credits that apply toward the program at Green River.
-This time frame usually means 9 full-time quarters of attendance (100 level classes and above).
-Students enrolled in programs with more than 90 credits will be allowed additional quarters as long as it is the first attempted program on the transcript.
-The time frame will be expanded for students enrolling part-time.
-To remain on pace to complete the program within the 150% time frame, students must complete a minimum of 67% of the credits attempted each quarter.
+Normally, changing to a different program of study will not start a new 150 percent timeframe*.

 The following chart shows the number of credits needed to maintain good academic standing each quarter.

 5 or fewer credits

 GPA = 1.5 - 1.99